 Class IV.
-CEPHALOPODA (κεφαλή, head; πους, foot).
+CEPHALOPODA.
 Aquatic, free-swimming, or creeping Mollusca, enclosed in a muscular mantle, and, if a shell exists, in a univalve shell.
-The chief distinguishing features of the Cephalopoda consist in peculiar modifications which the foot has undergone: this organ is divided into numerous long, waving, but strong tentacles, each, as a rule, furnished with numerous suckers, or acetabula; these tentacles are placed around the mouth, which is in a central depression at the base of the wavy feet, which much more resemble arms.
-Besides the other pedal elements, the epipodia are separate from the rest, and enormously developed: they are prolonged above the head and rest of the foot, and unite posteriorly; beyond this they divide again, and are either modelled into muscular, flattened, disc-like oars or into a funnelshaped tube, the Infundibulum, this funnel being always placed at the anterior fold of the mouth.
-The mouth is supplied with an odontophore, and always with a horny beak, very like a parrot's bill; the two beaks, however, move on an anteroposterior plane, and not vertically, as is the case with birds.
+The chief distinguishing features of the Cephalopoda consist in peculiar modifications which the foot has undergone : this organ is divided into numerous long, waving, but strong tentacles, each, as a rule, furnished with numerous suckers, or acetabula; these tentacles are placed around the mouth, which is in a central depression at the base of the wavy feet, which much more resemble arms.
+Besides the other pedal elements, the epipodia are separate from the rest, and enormously developed; they are prolonged above the head and rest of the foot, and unite posteriorly; beyond this they divide again, and are either modelled into muscular, flattened disc-like oars, or into a funnel-shaped tube, the Infundibulum, this funnel being always placed at the anterior fold of the mouth.
+The mouth is supplied with an odontophore, and also with a horny beak, very like a parrot's bill; the two beaks, however, move on an antero-posterior plane, and not vertically, as is the case with birds.
 The intestine performs a neural flexure.
 They respire by branchiæ, which are either two or four in number.
 The integument contains pigment sacs, called cromatophores, which sometimes tint the weird animal with bright and variegated colours.
-Many Cephalopoda, although destitute of an external shell. possess an internal shell or rudimentary skeleton, which varies This is known as the 'sepiostaire,' 'cuttle-bone,' in perfection. or 'pen.'
-In the Loligo or common calamary the 'shell' consists of an 'elongated, pen-like structure, composed of horny material, perfectly transparent and flexible, being contained in the centre of the dorsal portion of the mantle.
-In the Sepia, however, the shell is in a much higher state of perfection, consisting of an oval plate of calcareous matter, which evinces at its broader and concave end a tendency to further development.
+Many possess a rudimentary internal skeleton, e.g. the Cuttle Fish, in whom it is called the cuttle bone.